nakous/playlistHtml5Audio/README.md

 <img class="aligncenter wp-image-80" src="http://howdevelopment.com/wp-content/uploads/2017/02/Capture-d’écran-2017-02-09-à-19.03.55-168x300.png" height="380" width="250">

+<b>Don't forget Change Config.xml file with your specific information, set you package name and change list of icons</b>

-This is a list of elements you  need to change it in JS/index.js file :
+<b>This is a list of elements you  need to change it in JS/index.js file :</b>

 // Set your link to xml file here var URL="music.xml";